nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

 - Implement the invite endpoints (`createInviteLink`, `validateInviteToken`, `acceptInvite`).
 - Create a React page or modal for `/invite/:token`.
-- Integrate with existing login flow to handle the “not logged in => sign up => come back” scenario.
+- Integrate with existing login flow to handle the "not logged in => sign up => come back" scenario.